csaid/csaid.github.io/_posts/2016-02-13-how-to-make-polished-jupyter-presentations-with-optional-code-visibility.md

 <form action="javascript:code_toggle()"><input type="submit" id="toggleButton" value="Show Code"></form>
 {% endhighlight %}

-To remove the extra elements, include a raw cell at the end of your notebook with some more JavaScript:
+It's pretty straightforward to remove the extra elements like the header, footer, and prompt numbers.
+Just include a raw cell at the end of your notebook with some more JavaScript:

 {% highlight html %}
 <script>